Street light: Astronomy

 Light pollution can hide the stars and interfere with astronomy.
-In settings near astronomical telescopes and observatories, low pressure sodium lamps may be used.
-These lamps are advantageous over other lamps such as mercury and metal halide lamps because low pressure sodium lamps emit lower intensity, monochromatic light.
+In settings near astronomical telescopes and observatories, low-pressure sodium lamps may be used.
+These lamps are advantageous over other lamps such as mercury and metal halide lamps because low-pressure sodium lamps emit lower intensity, monochromatic light.
 Observatories can filter the sodium wavelength out of their observations and virtually eliminate the interference from nearby urban lighting.
-Full cutoff streetlights also reduce light pollution by reducing the amount of light that is directed at the sky, which also improves the luminous efficiency of the light.
+Full cutoff streetlights also reduce light pollution by reducing the amount of light that is directed at the sky, which also improves the luminous efficiency of the light, but reflected light from the ground can spill into the sky.

 Ecosystems

 Streetlights can impact biodiversity and ecosystems—for instance, disrupting the migration of some nocturnally migrating bird species.
 In the Netherlands, Philips found that birds can get disoriented by the red wavelengths in street lighting, and in response developed alternative lighting that only emit in the green and blue wavelengths of the visible spectrum.
-The lamps were installed on Ameland in a small scale test.
+The lamps were installed on Ameland in a small-scale test.
 If successful, the technology could be used on ships and offshore installations to avoid luring birds towards the open sea at night.
 Bats can be negatively impacted by streetlights, with evidence showing that red light can be least harmful.
 As a result, some areas have installed red LED streetlights to minimise disruption to bats.
 A study published in Science Advances reported that streetlights in southern England had detrimental impacts on local insect populations.
 Streetlights can also impact plant growth and the number of insects that depend on plants for food.

 Energy consumption

 As of 2017, globally 70% of all electricity was generated by burning fossil fuels, a source of air pollution and greenhouse gases, and also globally there are approximately 300 million streetlights using that electricity.
-Cities are exploring more efficient energy use, reducing streetlight power consumption by dimming lights during off-peak hours and switching to high-efficiency LED lamps.
+Cities are exploring more efficient energy use, reducing streetlight power consumption by dimming lights during off-peak hours and switching to LED streetlights which illuminate a smaller area to a lower level of luminance.
 Many councils are using a part-night lighting scheme to turn off lighting at quieter times of night.
 This is typically midnight to 5:30 AM, as seen by the sign on the right.
 There have, however, been questions about the impact on crime rates.
 Typical collector road lighting in New York State costs $6,400/mile/year for high pressure sodium at 8.5 kW/mile or $4,000 for light-emitting diode luminaires at 5.4 kW/mile.
 Improvements can be made by optimising directionality and shape, however.
-Transitioning to wide angle lights enabled the doubling of distance between streetlights in Flanders from 45 m to 90 m, cutting annual street lighting electricity expenditures to €9 million for the 2150 km long network that was retrofitted, corresponding to ca. €4186/km.
+Transitioning to wide angle lights enabled the doubling of distance between streetlights in Flanders from 45 m to 90 m, cutting annual street lighting electricity expenditures to €9 million for the 2,150 km long network that was retrofitted, corresponding to ca. €4,186/km.